(Winter 2020 edition)

 7. UN, EU, AND THE OCN

 The UN Peacebuilding Commission does not have Brynania on its agenda at the start of the SIM.
 It may choose to set up a Brynania working group, however, once a peace agreement is reached and is being implemented.
-The US, UK, France, Russia, China, Sweden, Ethiopia, Germany, Canada, and Ruritania are the members of the Commission represented in this year’s SIM.
+The US, UK, France, Russia, China, South Africa, Germany, Norway, Canada, and Ruritania are the members of the Commission represented in this year’s SIM.
 Brynania would also be represented in any working group, as would UN specialized agencies, and any others that the Commission chooses to invite.
 Up to $1 million in additional UN assistance from the UN Peacebuilding Fund may be allocated in support on peacebuilding and development activtities in Brynania.
 (In reality this fund is allocated by the UN Peacebuilding Support Office, but since they aren’t represented in the SIM a different procedure will be adopted: the funds are allocated by a joint decision of DPA, DPKO, and UNDP, in consultation with the Peacebuilding Commission.)
 Such funds are not intended to support humanitarian relief or peacekeeping operations, but rather to support the long-term transition to peace following implementation of a peace agreement.

 The “Organization of Cyberian Nations” is a regional organization consisting of all countries of Equitorial Cyberspace: Brynania, Concordia, Icasia, Ruritania, Udem, and Uqamistan.
 The Presidency of the OCN rotates alphabetically each month.
 The Secretary-General of the OCN serves the Organization’s common policies and decisions.

 Media actors (Radio Unity, Radio Democracy, the World News Service, and media postings by Control) may post to BRYNANIA email list at no cost.

 Radio Unity and the WNS neither receive nor expend funds.
 Radio Democracy, however, must expend operational funds each month, and hence must fund-raise to survive.
 It need not, however, pay for emails, travel, etc.